gcanti/tcomb-form-native/README.md

 - `textAlignVertical`
 - ~~`underlineColorAndroid`~~

-`underlineColorAndroid` is not supported now on `t-comb-form-native` due to random crashes on Android, especially on ScrollView.
+`underlineColorAndroid` is not supported now on `tcomb-form-native` due to random crashes on Android, especially on ScrollView.
 See more on: https://github.com/facebook/react-native/issues/17530#issuecomment-416367184

 ## Checkbox component